The Sun Never Sets: Introduction to Postcolonial Literature

 The classes will incorporate both lecture and discussion formats.
 I will introduce each text and its critical background, and then as a class we will examine the text in detail, as well as any supplementary texts.
 This means that you must attend class, keep up with the readings, and be prepared to contribute to class discussions.
 It would be useful for you to note what you believe are significant sections from the texts, and how they may contribute to our understanding of the course as a whole.

 The University disciplinary code defines the following as offenses.
 Committing these or aiding another student in committing these is academic misconduct.
-Please visit the Calendar for a full description.

 Cheating includes: obtaining or providing information or material from or to others during an exam; allowing another student to observe answers during an exam; or possessing or attempting to acquire or distribute unauthorized material relating to an exam.

 Plagiarism includes: representing another's work in whole or in part as one's own in an exam or paper, knowingly including a false statement or reference as if it were true, or submission by the student of the work prepared for a different course without the express consent of the instructor.
 Keep these key examples of plagiarism in mind:

 Other offenses are: tampering or attempting to tamper with examinations, class work, grades or class records; failure to abide by instructor directions regarding the individuality of work; impersonation of another student in an examination or other class assignment; falsification or fabrication of lab reports; the non-authorized recording of lectures; failure to obtain approval, permission, or to otherwise follow procedures, as required by the University as outlined in the University Calendar.